 This collapsed section includes code that won't run unless you first expand the section.

-Note that the section automatically expands if you run the top markdown cell (the one in the screenshot above):
+Note that the section automatically expands if you run the top markdown cell (the one in the screenshot above).
+This means that if you use the "Run all" commands, the hidden cells will run:

 2. Include a documentation reference key